Training Development Grants

 The Foundation will not fund a company or industry association to deliver training programs itself, however individuals who participate in training courses developed through funding from the Foundation are able to apply for funding under the scholarship program to participate in the courses.

-Where organisations apply for grants to develop training programs the Foundation will require the organisation submitting the application to provide 50% of costs.
+Where organisations apply for grants to develop training programs the Foundation will require the organisation submitting the application to demonstrate that it is making a significant financial contribution to the project.

 The policy approach of the Foundation is to help organisations to set up new and additional program offerings, that is, “seed” such programs.
 To continue to be able to work in this policy context, the Foundation will not continue to fund programs beyond the early stage of implementation.